brianwhelan/heroku/README.md

 	●	Calendars with valid IDs were retrieved individually.
 JSON encoded response was returned

 	●	When all calendars are retrieved, the two ones which were created in the test are given.
 JSON encoded

+	You will find the results in file "testcalview.txt"

 Test name: Create Entry